 For some tips on where to eat in Paris, click here.

-It is also a huge difference between prices in Paris (most expensive city in France, but cheaper than London or San Francisco, for an example) and some other top cities in France, such as Lyon, Nice or Strasbourg, so keep this in mind when planning your trip.
+It is also a huge difference between prices in Paris (a most expensive city in France, but cheaper than London or San Francisco, for example) and some other top cities in France, such as Lyon, Nice or Strasbourg, so keep this in mind when planning your trip.

-France is part of the European Union and Euro zone, so official currency is Euro.
+France is part of the European Union and Eurozone, so the official currency is Euro.
 You should pay attention when paying bills if you are coming from non-Euro countries and mind the exchange rate.
 (Xe.com).
 You can pay almost everywhere with credit cards, but check card charges from your bank in foreign countries before the trip.
 It is always good to have some cash on you, especially when leaving the tip in the restaurant.
 There are ATMs and banks on every corner and cash withdrawals are in Euros with a small fee.
-More info here.

-There are so many things to see in France, we will list only most famous:
+There are so many things to see in France, we will list only the most famous:

 Eiffel Tower, landmark 324 m (1,063 ft) 19th-century tower.
-Built in 1889, (Engineered by Gustave Eiffel) this iconic tower, with steps and elevators to observation decks, has become a synonym with Paris and France and worldwide recognisable attraction.
+Built in 1889, (Engineered by Gustave Eiffel) this iconic tower, with steps and elevators to observation decks, has become a synonym with Paris and France and a worldwide recognizable attraction.

-The Louvre Museum, world’s largest art museum is also a historic monument itself.
+The Louvre Museum, the world’s largest art museum is also a historic monument itself.
 Located in Paris, France, on the Right Bank of the Seine River.
-It is world known for famous painting of Mona Lisa, Leonardo Da Vinci’s masterpiece.
+It is world known for the famous painting of the Mona Lisa, Leonardo Da Vinci’s masterpiece.

 Palace of Versailles, 17th-century palace with gilded apartments, chandeliered Hall of Mirrors & fountain show, used by French kings, starting with Louis XIV.

 Champs-Élysées.
-Famous central site full of landmarks, dining and high end shops.
-Louvre, Tuileries and Arc de Triomphe are all located in this area.
+The famous central site is full of landmarks, dining, and high-end shops.
+Louvre, Tuileries, and Arc de Triomphe are all located in this area.

-Arc de Triomphe, is one of the most famous monuments in Paris, standing at the western end of the Champs-Élysées at the centre of Place Charles de Gaulle.
+Arc de Triomphe, is one of the most famous monuments in Paris, standing at the western end of the Champs-Élysées at the center of Place Charles de Gaulle.

 Mont Saint-Michel.
 An island commune in Normandy, France.
-It is located about one kilometre off the country’s north-western coast, at the mouth of the Couesnon River near Avranches.
+It is located about one kilometer off the country’s north-western coast, at the mouth of the Couesnon River near Avranches.

 Le Marais.
-A historic district in Paris, consist of many important buildings from France’s pre-revolutionary period.
+A historic district in Paris consists of many important buildings from France’s pre-revolutionary period.

 Moulin Rouge.
-Famous 19th century cabaret featuring Belle Epoque decor, dinner and dancers in elaborate costumes.
-Immortalized in paintings of Henri de Toulouse-Lautrec and famous movie starring Nicole Kidman and Ewan McGregor.
+Famous 19th-century cabaret featuring Belle Epoque decor, dinner, and dancers in elaborate costumes.
+Immortalized in paintings of Henri de Toulouse-Lautrec and a famous movie starring Nicole Kidman and Ewan McGregor.

 Centre Georges Pompidou.
-Architecturally avant-garde complex housing National Museum of Modern Art (the largest one in France), library and music centre.
+Architecturally avant-garde complex housing National Museum of Modern Art (the largest one in France), library and music center.

 Château de Chambord.
-Expansive, 16th century, former royal palace with multiple towers and cupolas, surrounded by a moat.
-Recognisable by its specific French Renaissance architecture design.
+Expansive, 16th century, a former royal palace with multiple towers and cupolas, surrounded by a moat.
+Recognizable by its specific French Renaissance architecture design.

 Sainte-Chapelle.
-A 13th century, Gothic chapel with relics and notable stained-glass windows of biblical scenes.
+Built in the 13th century, the Gothic chapel with relics and notable stained-glass windows of biblical scenes.
 It was intended to keep precious Christian relics, including Christ’s crown of thorns, acquired by Saint Louis.